Teacher reading a book

 This is technical writing in an elementary format and will help create a great writing foundation for students to build on.

-Digital Application of the Strategy:
+Digital/Virtual Application of this Strategy:

-1. This activity will be completed the same way in a distance learning classroom by presenting on a virtual platform.
+This activity will be completed the same way in a distance learning classroom by presenting on a virtual platform.
 Perhaps allow students to choose something they see in their home on which to practice the technique.
 Display the answers on the virtual platform as the students watch and add comments.